Pilatus PC-12: PC-12NG

 Pilatus announced the PC-12NG (Next Generation) at the 2006 NBAA meeting in Orlando and officially launched it during the NBAA 2007 in Atlanta.
 The NG features a more powerful Pratt & Whitney PT6A-67P engine with better climb performance and an increase in maximum cruise speed to 280 knots true airspeed (TAS).
 The NG also features a Honeywell Primus Apex glass cockpit; prior to this, the PC-12 had been one of the few high-end models to lack flat-panel avionics.
 The revised cockpit includes automatic pressurization control, as well as cursor controlled inputs to the navigation system.
 The PC-12 NG winglets have also been modified from the original version.
 Within two years of launch, over 200 orders reportedly had been placed for the PC-12 NG.
 In May 2008, the first PC-12 NG was delivered.

 The PC-12M (Multipurpose) is based on the PC-12 NG, but equipped with a more powerful electrical generation system that allows installing additional power-consuming equipment.
 This enables the PC-12M to perform missions such as flight inspection, air ambulance, aerial photography, and aerial surveillance.
 An optional utility door accommodates parachute drops of people and cargo.
-This version is marketed in the United States as the PC-12 Spectre paramilitary special-missions platform.
+This version is marketed in the United States as the PC-12 Spectre paramilitary special missions platform.

 On 18 December 2012, Pilatus officially opened its Chinese headquarters in Chongqing Liangjiang and announced future manufacturing of the PC-12 for Asia-Pacific customers on the production line at this site.
 In September 2014, it was announced that the production for various aerostructures for the PC-12 NG would be performed by Tata Aircraft Systems in India from 2016 onwards, these parts having previously been manufactured by PZL-Świdnik in Poland.

 PC-12NGX

 At the October 2019 NBAA convention, Pilatus announced the already certified PC-12NGX.

 Its PT6E-67XP includes a full-authority digital engine control and a low-speed propeller mode to lower cabin noise.

 It reaches a 290 kn TAS (537 km/h) cruise.

 Updated Honeywell avionics with autothrottle feature both cursor control device and touchscreen.

-Adapted from the PC-24, the cabin windows are 10% larger and the redesigned cabin include new seats.
+Adapted from the PC-24, the cabin windows are 10% larger and the redesigned cabin includes new seats.

 Scheduled maintenance is extended to 600 flight hours and time between overhaul increases from 4,000 to 5,000 hours.

 Deliveries should start in the second quarter of 2020 at a US$4.39 million base price, up to 5.369 million typically equipped as an executive aircraft.

-In 2021, its equipped price was $5.443M.
+In 2023, its equipped price was $6.028M.

+PC-12 PRO

+On 14 March 2025, Pilatus announced a new version of the PC-12 called the PRO.
+Delivery is expected to begin in early fall of 2025.